skowalik/skowalik/README.md

 # Hi, I'm Sebastian Kowalik 👋

-I'm a Data & AI engineer and architect specializing in the integration of analytics, visualization, and applied AI with a keen focus on generative AI technologies.
+I'm a Generative AI engineer and architect specializing in the integration of analytics, visualization, and applied AI.
 My expertise extends to DevOps and pipeline orchestration, facilitating sophisticated generative models and AI-driven solutions with automation.

 ### 🔭 I’m currently working on
 - Using generative models that support State and Local Government use cases.